stanleyhspark/leimao.github.io/_posts/blog/2017-05-17-Programmable-Backpropagation.md

 share: true
 ---

 Backpropagation is always one of my knowledge weaknesses in machine learning.
 I have understood it many times.
 However, I always forgot how it really works but simply remember it is basically about chain rules.
+I clearly remember that Andrew Ng once joked he sometimes cannot remember how backpropagation works so he often had to understand backpropagation again before he gave lectures in machine learning courses.
 Even if I refresh my mind by reading some related materials ([here](http://colah.github.io/posts/2015-08-Backprop/) is a very simple and good illustration about the backpropagation).

 If you know how to calculate \\(\frac{\partial{e}}{\partial{b}}\\) for the following figure, you basically know how to do backpropagation.